DHEA: Evidence for anti-aging claims is weak

 If you're considering taking DHEA, get the facts.
-Research doesn't necessarily support the supplement's anti-aging claims.
+Research doesn't necessarily support the supplement's anti-aging claims.By Mayo Clinic Staff

 What is DHEA?

 Your body naturally produces the hormone dehydroepiandrosterone (DHEA) in the adrenal gland.
 In turn, DHEA helps produce other hormones, including testosterone and estrogen.

 What does DHEA have to do with aging?

 Natural DHEA levels peak in early adulthood and then slowly fall as you age.
 Some people suspect that low levels of DHEA cause or contribute to common age-related changes, such as decreasing muscle mass, reduced bone density and cognitive impairment.

-Some research suggests that DHEA can improve hipbone mineral density in both men and women, as well as spine bone mineral density, concentration and memory in women.
-In addition, a small study found that adding DHEA to exercise in older, frail women helped improve muscle function.
-However, other research doesn't support these findings.
+The evidence for DHEA generally shows no benefit.
+Limited research suggests that DHEA can improve hipbone mineral density in both men and women, as well as spine bone mineral density in women.
+Other small studies have indicated that DHEA can improve psychological well-being and memory, reduce body fat, and improve muscle strength.

 See more In-depth

 - Chrousos GP.
-Dehyrdoepiandrosterone and its sulfate. http://www.uptodate.com/home/index.html.
-Accessed Aug.
-18, 2011.
+Dehyrdoepiandrosterone and its sulfate. http://www.uptodate.com/home.
+Accessed July 23, 2014.

 - Nair KS, et al. DHEA in elderly women and DHEA or testosterone in elderly men.
-The New England Journal of Medicine.
+New England Journal of Medicine.
 2006;355:1647.

 - Igwebuike A, et al. Lack of dehydroepiandrosterone effect on a combined endurance and exercise resistance program in postmenopausal women.
-The Journal of Clinical Endocrinology & Metabolism.
+Journal of Clinical Endocrinology & Metabolism.
 2008;93:534.